Support in Kanturk, Co. Cork

 What this can feel like

-You may feel flat, withdrawn, exhausted, or disconnected from things that used to matter.
-Even simple tasks can feel difficult.
+Low mood or depression concerns can affect people in different ways.
+You may feel flat, withdrawn, exhausted or disconnected from things that used to matter.
+Concentration, sleep, relationships and even simple daily tasks can feel difficult.

 How counselling may help